-The Weymouth SandWorld International Sand Sculpture Park displays sand sculptures created from Weymouth’s most prominent natural asset – the fine, golden sand.
+The family-friendly Weymouth SandWorld International Sand Sculpture Park displays sand sculptures created from Weymouth’s most prominent natural asset – the fine, golden sand.

 Some of the sculptures at this indoor and outdoor canopy-covered park are as tall as double-decker buses.
 The sculptures are all produced of sand and water by World Class Sand Artists, who carved them from compacted damp sand by hand.

 Outside, under a canopy cover of this seaside town, the giant sandpit offers everyone the chance to have a go themselves having been inspired by what they have seen.